-Ideally I would like to establish a long-term beta-reading partnership with a few people since I’m looking at creating a series.
+Ideally, I would like to establish a long-term beta-reading partnership with a few people since I’m looking at creating a series.
 I am open to beta reading in exchange if your genre is similar to mine, or if your story is fantasy.
 I’ve stated it in several places on my site, but I do not like romance as a genre, or anything similar.
-I also will not read LGBTQ+, young adult, or memoirs.

 Please don’t volunteer if supernatural horror isn’t to your liking.
 The book is about vampires, and told from their perspective.
 There are moments of gore and body horror, but the theme is primarily psychological in nature.
 Here’s the blurb and a sample from chapter 22, just so you know what you’re in for if you think you might be interested.